 Is your healthcare organization getting the most revenue possible out of your insurance A/R?
-It's a loaded question, we know, but it's a vital one to ask as you assess the impact of COVID-19 on your revenue cycle.
+It's a loaded question, we know, but it's a vital one to ask.

 Like a cog in the wheel, each factor of the claims process may be minor on its own, but necessary to the adjudication of payment.
 Let’s take a deeper look at some of these key steps in the lifecycle of a claim: